 It is a sweet thing to be rewarded.
 There is a good feeling that comes with when one is rewarded for a good deed.
 It means that one’s effort is acknowledged, and there is a greater tendency that such a fellow would want to repeat the same feat again or even better.

-One of my special rewards I can easily remember was sometimes in 1990/1991.
+One of the special rewards I can easily remember was sometime in 1990/1991.
 I was then in the Army, we had a new Battalion Commander that love sport.
 So my Battalion got registered for a football league in the State.
 30 best footballers in our Battalion were selected to play soccer only, which I happened to be one of them; as such we were exempted from every other military duty in order to concentrate on the league.
 What a great reward it was for me.
-All the hardships of Army life was set aside for that year for us!
+All the hardships of Army life were set aside for that year for us!

 We really enjoyed ourselves.